 The Company relies on a limited number of third-party subcontractors and suppliers for the production of silicon wafers, packaging and certain other tasks.
 Disruption or termination of supply sources or subcontractors, including due to natural disasters such as an earthquake or other causes, could delay shipments and could have a material adverse effect on the Company.
 Although there are generally alternate sources for these materials and services, qualification of the alternate sources could cause delays sufficient to have a material adverse effect on the Company.
 Several of the Company's third-party subcontractors and suppliers, including third-party foundries that supply silicon wafers, are located in foreign countries, including China, Taiwan and Israel.
 A significant amount of the Company's assembly and test operations are conducted by third-party contractors in China, Malaysia, Taiwan, Thailand, Korea and the Philippines.
-For the first quarter of fiscal years 2018 and 2017, respectively, approximately 21% and 25%, respectively, of the Company's silicon in terms of cost of wafers was supplied by a third-party foundry in China, and these percentages could be higher in future periods.
+For the third quarter of fiscal years 2018 and 2017, respectively, approximately 21% and 24%, respectively, of the Company's silicon in terms of cost of wafers was supplied by a third-party foundry in China, and these percentages could be higher in future periods.

-In the first quarter of fiscal year 2018, authorized distributors accounted for approximately 64% of the Company's net sales compared to approximately 65% in the first quarter of fiscal year 2017.
+In the third quarter of fiscal year 2018, authorized distributors accounted for approximately 66% of the Company's net sales compared to approximately 64% in the third quarter of fiscal year 2017.
 Generally, the Company does not have long-term contracts with its distributors and most can terminate their agreement with little or no notice.
-For the first quarter of fiscal year 2018, our two largest distributors were based in Asia.
+For the third quarter of fiscal year 2018, the Company's two largest distributors were based in Asia.

-Note 14: Segment information
+Note 13: Segment Information